Kisky3/TOEIC/README.md

 17.`assess`:to evaluate, especially for taxation; to judge the quality, importance, or worth of.

 18.`benchmark`:a standard of excellence, achievement,etc.;a standard or reference by which others can be measured or judged.

+19.`ambezzle`:to steal money,etc.entrusted to one.

+20.`entrepreneur`:one who organizes, operates, and especially assumes the risk of business venture.
 ###